JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 8. Material shading (timings omitted as this is a poor test for materials)
 9. Build depth pyramid for next frame (0.03ms)

-Total time is ~2.78ms +/- 0.33ms.
+Total GPU time is ~2.78ms +/- 0.33ms.

 There's a lot to cover, so I'm going to try and keep it fairly brief in each section.
 The high level concepts of all of these passes (besides the first pass) are copied from Nanite, so check out their presentation for further details.
-I'll be trying to focus more on the lower level code and reasons why I implemented things the way that I did.
+I'll be trying to focus more on the lower level code and reasons why I implemented things the way I did.
 My first attempt at a lot of these passes had bugs, and was way slower.
 The details and data flow is what takes the concept from a neat tech demo, to an actually usable and scalable renderer.

 ## Terminology

 First, some terminology:
 * `asset buffers` - When a new MeshletMesh asset is loaded, we copy the buffers it's made of into large suballocated buffers.
-All the vertex data, meshlet data, bounding spheres, etc for multiple MeshletMesh assets are packed together into one large buffer per type.
+All the vertex data, meshlet data, bounding spheres, etc for multiple MeshletMesh assets are packed together into one large buffer per data type.
 * `instance` - A single Bevy entity with a MeshletMesh and Material.
 * `instance uniform` - A transform matrix and mesh flags for an instance.
 * `material` - A combination of pipeline and bind group used for shading fragments.
 * `meshlet` - A single meshlet from within a MeshletMesh asset, pointing to data within the asset buffers (more or less).
-* `cluster` - A single render-able piece of an entity.
+* `cluster` - A single renderable piece of an entity.
 Each cluster is associated with an instance and a meshlet.
     * All of our shaders will operate on clusters, and _not_ on meshlets.
 You can think of these like an instance of a meshlet for a specific entity, in the same way you can have an instance of a class in object-oriented programming languages.
     * Up to this point I've been using meshlet and cluster interchangeably.
 From now on, they have seperate, defined meanings.
 * `view` - A perspective or orthographic camera with an associated depth buffer and optional color output.
-The main camera is a view, and additional views are dynamically generated for rendering shadowmaps.
+The main camera is a view, and additional views can be dynamically generated for e.g. rendering shadowmaps.
 * `id` - A u32 index into a buffer.

 ## Fill Cluster Buffers